nilsdhont/scoreboard/README.md

 # scoreboard project

+The scoreboard app for rugbyclub BrigandZe.
+It consumes the api from an app called sporteasy to update our scoreboard

+# Login to Sporteasy
+Add a file 'sporteasy.properties' in the resources folder with 2 properties: x-csrftoken= cookie=

+# Framework

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .